SebRut/hass-zerofeed/docs/decision_process.md

 5. If the High SoC priority threshold is set and any batteries are above it:
    - Allocate only among those high-SoC batteries first.
    - If they cannot cover the target, the remaining power spills over to the other batteries.

-## Common questions

-How do I make the ramp-up more gradual?
-- Lower Sigmoid steepness so the preference for higher SoC grows more gently.

-I want fuller batteries to do more of the work.
-- Increase Sigmoid steepness, or set a High SoC priority threshold (for example 90%).

-What does "balance point" mean?
-- It is the SoC where batteries are treated as neutral.
-A positive offset favors higher SoC; a negative offset makes the algorithm more willing to use lower SoC batteries.

-I want the sharing to be more even.
-- Lower Sigmoid steepness and consider a negative Sigmoid center offset.

-I want only very full batteries to discharge first.
-- Set High SoC priority threshold (for example 90%).
-Others will only be used if the target cannot be met.

-Why does a battery not discharge at all?
-- Check its min SoC threshold and the current SoC.
-At or below the threshold, it is skipped.